 For all symbols that have separate declarations and definitions, ReSharper displays the Navigate to declaration/definition action indicator on the left.
 You can click this indicator or press Alt+Enter to quickly switch between declaration and definition of the symbol.

 There are more ways to switch between a header and the corresponding source file and vice versa:

-Press Ctrl+Shift+G or choose Switch Header/Source in the Navigate To pop-up.in the main menu, and then select
+Press Control+Shift+G or choose Switch Header/Source in the Navigate To popup.from the main menu, and then select

 Go to primary template/specializations